TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 We will mention one other advantage the $LU$ decomposition may have, namely when the coefficient matrix $A$ is a **band matrix**.
 In that case it is much more efficient to work with the $LU$ decomposition than with the inverse.
 Such systems $A\vect{x} = \vect{b}$ for instance appear when (partial) differential equations are solved via discretisations.
-It falls outside the scope of this textbook to go into the details, but we consider the special case of  **tridiagonal** matrices to illustrate once more the usefulness of the $LU$ decomposition.
+It falls outside the scope of this textbook to go into the details (see for example [Numerical Methods for Ordinary Differential Equations](https://doi.org/10.5074/t.2023.001)), but we consider the special case of  **tridiagonal** matrices to illustrate once more the usefulness of the $LU$ decomposition.

 ::::::{prf:definition}